 References are made to the Company's circular dated 10 October 2022 and the Company's announcements dated 26 October 2022 and 31 October 2022.
-On 31 October 2022, a new convertible bond ("New Convertible Bond") with a principal amount of approximately HK\$95,896,000 was issued by the Company to settle the outstanding amounts of the Convertible Bond and the relevant accrued interests and the standstill interests after netting off the Offset Amount.
-The New Convertible Bond is denominated in HK\$, carries an interest rate of 6% per annum and will be matured in 18 months from the date of issue.
-The conversion price of the New Convertible Bond is HK\$0.38 per New Share of the Company and approximately 252,359,000 New Shares will be issued upon full conversion of the New Convertible Bond.
+On 31 October 2022, a convertible bond ("Convertible Bond") with a principal amount of approximately HK\$95,896,000 was issued by the Company.
+The Convertible Bond is denominated in HK\$, carries an interest rate of 6% per annum and will be matured in 18 months from the date of issue.
+The conversion price of the Convertible Bond is HK\$0.38 per share of the Company and approximately 252,359,000 shares will be issued upon full conversion of the Convertible Bond.

-The New Convertible Bond are measured as financial liabilities at fair value through profit or loss and are subsequently measured at fair value.
+The Convertible Bond are measured as financial liabilities at fair value through profit or loss and are subsequently measured at fair value.
 Gains or losses arising from changes in fair value of these financial liabilities are recognised in profit or loss.

-35. CONVERTIBLE BONDS (Continued)
+34. CONVERTIBLE BONDS (Continued)